Hel0bed0/War-Thunder-Better-Names/README.md

 https://youtu.be/8DqYJcbkRB4

-Jaek told me this file was cursed
+Jaek told me this file was cursed (war_Tinder fixed it)